soeaver/Parsing-R-CNN/README.md

 @inproceedings{yang2019cvpr,
-  title = {Parsing R-CNN for Instance-Level Human Analysis}, author = {Lu Yang and Qing Song and Zhihui Wang and Ming Jiang}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year = {2019}
+  title = {Parsing R-CNN for Instance-Level Human Analysis}, author = {Lu Yang and Qing Song and Zhihui Wang and Ming Jiang}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2019}
 }